 You can also insert the dollar sign in the Excel formula using the Find and Replace feature.
 Follow the steps below to do that.

 - First, notice that the formula text shows no dollar signs in the formulas.

 - Now, press CTRL+H to open the Find and Replace window.
 Then find for (B and replace it with ($B$ by pressing Replace All as shown in the picture below.

 - Next, you will see the confirmation if it was done properly.

 - After that, find for :C and replace them with :$C$ as shown below.

-- Then more dollar signs will be added to the remaining part of the formulas.
+- More dollar signs will be added to the remaining part of the formulas.

-Read More: How to Insert Rupee Symbol in Excel (7 Quick Methods)
+Read More: How to Insert Sign in Excel Formula

 3. Use a VBA Code to Insert Dollar Sign ($) in Formula